secretstartups/handbook/ceo/shadow/index.html.md

 1. Publicly advise when people are not following the [communication guidelines](/handbook/communication/) ([see more details below.](/handbook/ceo/shadow/#promote-communication-best-practices)).
 For example, remind team members to stop screen sharing to encourage communication.
 1. Share [thanks](/handbook/communication/#say-thanks) in the `#thanks` channel in Slack when it comes from a customer or wider community member in a meeting.
 1. Speak up when the [CEO displays flawed behavior](/handbook/ceo/#flaws).
-    - Share an overall Positivity Score in the `#ceo-shadow-private` Slack channel with the CEO immediately following meetings (excluding 1:1s).
+    - Immediately following meetings, score the CEO on overall positivity score in the `Positivity Score` google sheet shared with `ceo-shadow@gitlab.com`.
+Each shadow should give a score for all meetings attended.
 Scores can range from 1 (the least positive someone could respectfully be) to 10 (the most positive someone could authentically be), focused on the CEO's presence and reactions during the meeting.
+At the end of the day, post the score for each meeting to the `#ceo-shadow-private` Slack channel and `@` mention the CEO.

 In-person only: